Foreclosure in New Hampshire can happen very quickly. You can lose your home in less than 120 days if you do nothing.

 The Foreclosure Relief Project

-To speak to an attorney who can evaluate your legal options, call the Foreclosure Relief Project at 1-877-399-9995 or apply online.
+To speak to an attorney who can evaluate your legal options, call 603 Legal Aid to apply for the Foreclosure Relief Project at 800-639-5290 or apply online.
 After an intake interview, you will be scheduled for a free telephone appointment.
 After speaking with the attorney, you may be referred to a partner program either through the New Hampshire Bar Association or New Hampshire Legal Assistance if you would benefit from further legal assistance.